 |

-the analysis of audio files for automatic phrase recognition now
+The analysis of audio files for automatic phrase detection now covers

-supports virtually al variants of WAV and MP3 files.
-The analysis
+nearly all variants of WAV and MP3 files.
+The analysis in the "Source

 |